Dalee/build.vagrant/README.md

 ### Self-hosted boxes

-Do not want to upload boxes to Atlas?
+Do not want to upload box to Atlas?
 Here is the solution:

 Check out `example/example-metadata.json` and `example/example-vagrantfile` for self-hosted boxes.